This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Try do the same: watch lots of funny movies and / or TV shows.
 They are definitely going to brighten your mood and make you feel better.

-Also, DO NOT watch movies where women give birth while pregnant!
+Just remember: DO NOT watch movies where women give birth while pregnant!
 I hate how movies portrait women giving birth: always in a rush to hospital, with a baby coming out in like 5 minutes, and the woman always lying on her back, legs up in the air, screaming.
 Childbirth does NOT happen that way!
 And seeing those scenes on movies only create fear and anxiety for pregnant women.
 Stay clear of them!

 14) Draw a Loading Bar on your Belly